bozad/proxy/README.md

 ## Installation

-There are a few ways you can use this repo to deploy a server that can be use to proxy Mixpanel API requests:
+There are a few ways you can use this repo to deploy a serer that can be use to proxy Mixpanel API requests:

 1. **one-click deploy** to your cloud provider
 2. **build a docker image** and run it on your own servers